Certain BCS wavefunctions are quantum many-body scars: Example 1: 2D single-orbital Hubbard model

 where $O_l$ is an arbitrary operator and $T_l$ is a generator of the symmetry group of one of the three scar families.
 Ref. \cite{Pakrouski:2021jon} provides an exhaustive list of such generators.
 They include arbitrary-range hopping terms, spin-orbit coupling (for the eta states $\CO_j = {\eta}_j$), magnetic field (for eta and eta$^\prime$) and many others.
-Furthermore the same Ref. \cite{Pakrouski:2021jon} shows that many commonly used interactions such as Hubbard and Heisenberg also decompose as $H_0+OT$.
+Ref. \cite{Pakrouski:2021jon} also shows that many commonly used interactions such as Hubbard and Heisenberg also decompose as $H_0+OT$.
 Thus such interactions might at most shift the values of $\mu$ and $\gamma$ but usually only contribute $OT$ terms that are irrelevant within the scar subspace.

-We confirm our analytical conclusions by diagonalizing exactly numerically small 2D systems with the results for the eta$^\prime$ and zeta states shown in Fig. \ref{fig:numericsEtaPandZeta} and for the eta states in the Appendix Fig. \ref{fig:numericsEta}.
-To illustrate the stability of our solution \eqref{eq:Hdeformed} we choose

-with $r^{(i)b,p}_{\sigma, \sigma'}$ - real random numbers, uniformly distributed between 0 and 1.
-Here $t$ is chosen to be the same as the amplitude of the hopping term.
-It is $t=e^{i\sqrt{2}\pi}$ for the zeta states and $t=1$ for the eta$^\prime$ states.
-These additional terms are intended to simulate some quite drastic and strong perturbation that can be added to the Hubbard model without disturbing the BCS scar ground state and its excitations.
+We confirm our analytical conclusions by diagonalizing exactly numerically small 2D systems with the results for the eta$^\prime$ and zeta states shown in Fig. \ref{fig:numericsEtaPandZeta} and in panels a),c),e) in Fig. 1 in the main text.
+To illustrate the stability of our solution \eqref{eq:Hdeformed} we choose the $OT$ term given in eq.
+(23) in the main text.
+We choose $t=e^{i\sqrt{2}\pi}$ for the zeta states and $t=1$ for the eta$^\prime$ states.
+These additional $OT$ terms are intended to simulate some quite drastic and strong perturbation that can be added to the Hubbard model without disturbing the BCS scar ground state and its excitations.
 We also choose it to be quite chaotic such that it breaks most symmetries of the full Hamiltonian.

 Within the total fermion number parity (or half-filling for zeta states) sector the full Hamiltonian \eqref{eq:Hdeformed}, indeed has no other symmetries remaining.
-The bulk of its spectrum (excluding scars) is fully ergodic with the level statistics parameter (average ratio of consecutive energy gaps \cite{Atas_2013}) $\braket{r}=0.5325$ which is rather close to 0.5359 expected \cite{Atas_2013} in a generalized orthogonal ensemble (GOE, real, symmetric, random matrix).
+The bulk of its spectrum (excluding MBS) is fully ergodic with the level statistics parameter (average ratio of consecutive energy gaps \cite{Atas_2013}) $\braket{r}=0.5465$ (for $\eta^\prime$) which is rather close to 0.5359 expected \cite{Atas_2013} in a generalized orthogonal ensemble (GOE, real, symmetric, random matrix).
 The ergodicity of the spectrum bulk is also confirmed by the energy gap distribution that follows the one expected for GOE and exhibits absence of near-zero gaps as a consequence of level repulsion.
-The data for $\CO=\eta$ is shown in Fig. \ref{fig:numericsEta} d) and the results for $\CO=\eta^\prime$ are identical.